Cray-HPE/docs-csm/operations/boot_orchestration/Tools_for_Resolving_Boot_Issues.md

 ## BOS

 BOS component records offer a history of operations that have been applied to a node.
-A history of applied actions and future actions can be used to determine corrective actions and controlling actions that enables administrators to introspect issues on a per node level.

 ```bash
 cray bos components describe x3000c0s19b4n0